raul23/web-projects/README.rst

 - **Languages:** JavaScript, HTML, CSS, Bootstrap 5
 - **Description:** You can set the timer (its minutes and seconds), start it and stop it.
 - **Functionalities**: Same functionalities as the previous `timer <#timer>`_ project but this time a chime sound is played at the end (twice in a row) when the timer runs out time.
-If the time is stopped by pressing on the stop button, no sound is played.
+If the timer is stopped by pressing on the stop button, no sound is played.

   The sound (*mp3*) is taken from `freesoundslibrary.com <https://www.freesoundslibrary.com/ding-ding-sound-effect/>`_